ialobanov/windows-new-setup/README.md

 ssh-keygen -t ed25519 -C "ivan.a.lobanov"
 ```

-Run SSH-agent and add SSH key-pair into it:
+Run Windows Terminal as Administrator to start SSH-agent and add SSH key-pair into it:

 ```powershell
 Get-Service -Name ssh-agent | Set-Service -StartupType Automatic;